Lignosus rhinocerus: Mycological description

-In folklore, tiger milk mushrooms are said to emerge from the spot where the milk of a tigress was left on the ground during nursing.
-The underground fungus has sclerotia can only be seen when the mushroom sprouts.

 Claimed benefits

 A 2018 review of the testing of investigations into Lignosus rhinocerotis concluded that "there is a paucity of validation studies including human clinical trials of the mycochemicals of L. rhinocerotis."

 Aboriginal people boil it with Tongkat ali to be used as general tonic.

 Research

 Research findings have revealed that tiger milk mushroom sclerotia contain various phytochemicals, such as polysaccharides, polysaccharides-protein complexes, and β-glucan.

 Cultivation

 The mushroom was successfully cultivated using solid fermentation technology.